nrajyaguru/sample-work/Materials/Atlassian/Browser Coding/Browser coding.md

 Round 1: design a sample router
 Round 2: design a voting system

+Create a file directory structure using some JSON data provided

+In Browser coding interview I was asked to develop a dynamic hierarchical menu where it can have multiple levels.

 Build a widget in javascript

 Build a comment list.